babylonhealth/ios-playbook/Cookbook/Technical-Documents/TechnicalDebt.md

 | SegmentedViewController | Currently only used in Healthcheck to show the the two bands with organs and layers.
 Should probably be moved from BabylonUI. |
 | IntroViewController | Could potentially be merged with InfoViewController. |

+Both `InfoViewController` and `IntroViewController` can be deleted once the NHS on-boarding journey has been refactored, as of July 2019 this is work in progress.

 ## View Models and Controllers that use Forms V2.

 Forms V2 is no longer maintained and we should refactor these view controllers to use Bento.
 Porting these view controllers to Bento will also make it easier to apply an app wide style guide (design library).

+//TODO: Remove view controllers that have been completed.
+//TODO: Add a column describing the impact.

 | View Model | Comments |
 | ---------- | -------- |